:the part of attachment in adoption that no one is talking about.

 It’s important to quiet your thoughts so you can spend some time assessing what thoughts might be causing you extra stress.

-It’s easy to become overwhelmed with good and bad emotions.
-Whirling thoughts of “what ifs” & “what now” can result in a constant feeling of “I’m not enough”.
+It’s easy to become overwhelmed with both positive and negative emotions.
+Whirling thoughts of “what if” & “what now” can result in a constant feeling of “I’m not enough.”

 Be intentional about the thoughts you are allowing on repeat.

-Negative thoughts come in but they don’t have to stay.
-The more we spend time thinking a thought the more we believe it.
-If you focus on the negative adjustments of your newly adopted child it will be easy to convince yourself that you don’t have the feelings for him/her you wish you had.
+Negative thoughts come in, but they don’t have to stay.
+The more we spend time thinking a thought, the more we believe it.
+If you are continuously focusing on the negative adjustments of your newly adopted child, it will be easy to convince yourself that you don’t have the feelings for him/her you wish you had.

 Give yourself an ample amount of grace.

-Don’t allow those first days or months home to define how you think or expect things to stay.
-Give room for “adjustment”.
-If you have negative thoughts or emotions and feel like you are not attaching the way you expected
+Don’t allow those first days or months home to define how you think or how you expect for life to continue to be.
+Give room for “adjustment.”
+If you have negative thoughts or emotions and feel like you are not attaching the way you expected,